 NOTE : TCB prefers family, thus Solo Travellers / Unrelated Group of friends / Single Groups are prone to more questions.
 But if your documentation is correct and in order, they won’t deny your permit.

-Identification Slip : If you do not have either of Passport / Voter ID Card, then you must first visit Indian Consulate, P/Soling to get an Identification Slip with whatever documents you have (Aadhaar Card / Pan Card / Driving License / Ration Card) along with Passport Size Photo to prove your nationality and obtain an Identification Slip and then visit Immigration Office to get Entry Permit with the Identification Slip provided by Indian Consulate.
+Identification Slip : If you do not have either of Passport / Voter ID Card, then you must first visit Indian Consulate, P/Soling to get an Identification Slip with two of the whatever documents you have (Aadhaar Card / Pan Card / Driving License / Ration Card) along with Passport Size Photo to prove your nationality and obtain an Identification Slip and then visit Immigration Office to get Entry Permit with the Identification Slip provided by Indian Consulate.

 Timing : All the Immigration Offices works on weekdays from 9AM – 5PM BST with a lunch break of 1 Hour (1PM – 2PM).
 All the Immigration Offices are closed on Weekends and Bhutan Govt.
 Holidays.
 Immigration Counter at Paro Airport is the only exception to the above which works on all days.
 Please note that BST is +6:00 from GMT and 30 minutes ahead of Indian Standard Time (IST).

 NOTE : If you are not a citizen of India / Bangladesh / Maldives then you cannot visit Bhutan on your own and you must plan your whole trip through an authorized Bhutanese Tour Operator.
-Please note that, even if you are a NRI and do not hold Indian Passport OR Voter ID Card, then also this rule is applicable for you and you cannot visit Bhutan on your own.
+Please note that, even if you are an NRI and do not hold Indian Passport OR Voter ID Card, then also this rule is applicable for you and you cannot visit Bhutan on your own.
 Please check Minimum Daily Package for details.

 Vehicle Permit : If you are planning to drive your own vehicle then you need to apply for Vehicle Permit at P/Soling RSTA in additional to Entry Permit.
 There you’d need to submit Entry Permit, Driving License and Vehicle Documents.
 If you are planning to hire and drive rental vehicles or from someone else (nor your own vehicle) then you have to submit authorization letter too.
 They would charge Rs.
 200/- for the permit.